 Vancouver Osteopathic Practitioners: Alex Evans & Pierre Simoneau

 Osteopathy focuses on the assessment, treatment, prevention and rehabilitation of musculoskeletal disorders and the effects of these on patients’ general health.

 Our downtown Vancouver Osteopathic practitioners seek to restore the optimal functioning of the body.
-Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and Osteopathic care focuses on strengthening the musculoskeletal systems to address existing conditions and to prevent illness.
+Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and Osteopathic care focuses on strengthening the musculoskeletal system to address existing conditions and to prevent illness.

 Osteopathic practitioners have a patient-centered approach to health and well being which means that they consider symptoms in the context of the patient’s full medical history as well as their lifestyle and personal circumstances.
 This holistic approach ensures that all treatment is tailored to the individual patient.